Starfox64/FoxedBot/README.md

 Thats it, FoxedBot is now running, forever, or not.

 **Tip:**
-As FoxedBot is pretty new and was coded by a French cunt (thats me) it is likely to have bugs and may crash, it is recommanded that you run FoxedBot using [forever][7], a tool that will automatically restart FoxedBot if it crashes.
+As FoxedBot is pretty new and was coded by a French cunt (that's me) it is likely to have bugs and may crash, it is recommended that you run FoxedBot using [forever][7], a tool that will automatically restart FoxedBot if it crashes.

 Adding and removing users
 -------------------------